The year's most compelling videos looked outside our realm of reality to reflect what’s going on inside.

-See below for a list of the films that just missed making it onto our list of the best films of 2017, followed by our contributors’ individual ballots.
+These are the films that just missed making it onto our list of the best films of 2019, and our contributors’ individual ballots.

 The more borders you cross, the more potential for discovery—and 2019, as eclectic a year as any, has demonstrated that.

 If there’s one unifying theme of the best songs of 2019, it’s a genre-less sense of exploration.

 Our favorite shows of 2019 resist easy categorization, and they attest to a medium in transformation.

 In 2019, the best games took the industry’s standard operating procedure and punted it out the window.

 We’ve compiled the best feature-length adaptations of King’s work, excluding the mostly mediocre TV adaptations.